ibm-cloud-docs/watson/getting-started-tokens.md

 {:swift: .ph data-hd-programlang='swift'}

 # Watson tokens
+{: #gs-tokens-watson-tokens}

 You use {{site.data.keyword.watson}} tokens to write applications that make authenticated requests to {{site.data.keyword.ibmwatson}} services without embedding Cloud Foundry service credentials in every call.
 You must use Cloud Foundry service credentials for a service to obtain a {{site.data.keyword.watson}} token.
 For more information, see [Authenticating with Cloud Foundry service credentials](/docs/services/watson/getting-started-credentials.html).
 You obtain a token for a specific service instance, and the token works only for that instance.
 {: shortdesc}

-**Important:** By default, {{site.data.keyword.cloud_notm}} use Identity and Access Management (IAM) authentication for all new service instances.
+By default, {{site.data.keyword.cloud_notm}} uses Identity and Access Management (IAM) authentication for all new service instances.
 The tokens described here work with Cloud Foundry service credentials.
 For more information about IAM authentication, see [Authenticating with IAM tokens](/docs/services/watson/getting-started-iam.html#iam).
+{: important}

 You can write an authentication proxy in {{site.data.keyword.cloud}} that obtains and returns a token to your client application, which can then use the token to call the service directly.
 This proxy eliminates the need to channel all service requests through an intermediate server-side application, which is otherwise necessary to avoid exposing your service credentials from your client application.

 ## Obtaining a token
+{: #gs-tokens-obtain}

 To obtain a token for a service, you send an HTTP `GET` request to the `token` method of the `authorization` API.
 The host depends on the location and service that you are using.
 You can identify the host from the endpoint for the service's API.